 Did you also know such experiences can also be good for your health and overall well-being?
 It’s true.
 A random act of kindness can be a good deed, caring word, selfless act or small gift.
 Even a smile can brighten someone’s day.

-Take a look at some of the benefits of random acts of kindness:
+Take a look at some of the benefits of performing random acts of kindness:

 Doing something nice for someone else can make you feel grateful for your blessings.
 This is especially true when the recipient of your act is less fortunate than you or in a tough spot.
 When you realize you’re able to give even the smallest bit of yourself to someone else, it shines perspective on the abundance you have in your life.